thoughtspot/thoughtspot.github.io/_release/notes.md

 To upgrade to this release, all users must have a valid email in ThoughtSpot.
 We block the upgrade if all users don't have valid emails.

 Before this release, the email field was not mandatory.
 See changes to [Create a user through the interface]({{ site.baseurl }}/admin/users-groups/add-user.html#create-a-user-through-the-interface).
-To make bulk updates to emails, see [Configure LDAP for Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).
+To make bulk updates to emails, see [Configure authentication through Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).

 ### Amazon S3 persistent storage option